1983 Bermondsey by-election: Other candidates

 At the 1981 Greater London Council election, the Liberal Party had come second in Bermondsey.
 They chose their GLC candidate Simon Hughes, a barrister who had moved to the constituency earlier that year, to fight the by-election.
-The Conservatives chose Robert Hughes (no relation), who was a Greater London Council (GLC) Councillor in Croydon.
+The Conservatives chose Robert Hughes (no relation), who was a Greater London Council (GLC) councillor for Croydon Central.
 He later became the MP for Harrow West.
 Among those who applied for the Conservative nomination but were not chosen was Sara Keays, then having an as yet unrevealed affair with Cecil Parkinson.

 The right-wing former Labour leader of Southwark Borough Council, John O'Grady, who had been a target for the left-wing faction locally, also decided to stand under the banner 'Real Bermondsey Labour' with Bob Mellish's support and encouragement.
 His campaign was dominated by personal opposition to Tatchell and defence of his leadership of the council.
 Twelve other candidates stood, including Screaming Lord Sutch, appearing for the first time under the Official Monster Raving Loony Party label, and the Dowager Lady Birdwood.

 Esmond Bevan intended to stand as an independent Labour candidate, but erroneously entered his occupation in the section on the nomination papers headed 'description', thus appearing on ballot papers as "Systems Designer".